Banda music: Technobanda

 In the late 1970s, a new style of Regional Mexican music was developed in the state of Nayarit called Technobanda.
-Pioneered by bands such as Banda Machos, Mi Banda El Mexicano, Banda Maguey and Banda Arkángel R-15, it is essentially a hybrid of traditional banda with Grupero music.
+Pioneered by bands such as Banda Machos, Banda Maguey, Banda Arkángel R-15, and Banda Pachuco, it is essentially a hybrid of traditional banda with Grupero music.
 Beginning in the late 1980s, its popularity spread to the rest of Mexico's western states as well as a number of central states, and among the Mexican population in United States from said regions.
 The 1990s was the peak of Technobanda's popularity.
 In this subgenre, some or all of the horns are replaced by electric instruments.
 A typical Technobanda will substitute a sousaphone with an electric bass and the alto horns with an electronic keyboard and an electric guitar.
 The clarinets are frequently replaced with saxophones, while a drum set replaces the snare drums.
 The genre popularized the dance style Quebradita.
 Technobandas had already established vocalists within their repertoire before brass bandas officially added their own vocalists.